 Finding a career that is both challenging but also rewarding can be difficult in today’s job market, especially for workers with little-to-no experience.

-For those willing to study for their security license, a career in the security industry can be an amazing opportunity to expand personal and professional skillsets while helping the public in a meaningful way and developing skills which can be easily transferred to other careers.
+For those willing to study for their security license a career in the security industry can be an amazing opportunity to expand your personal and professional skillset while helping the public in a meaningful way.

-The Canadian Academy of Guard Training’s industry leading online training courses are designed to help those looking to begin their security career as soon as possible.
+The Canadian Academy of Guard Training’s industry leading online training courses are designed to help you begin your security career as soon as possible.

 What You Need to Succeed

 The beginning of your journey into a long and rewarding career in security is closer than you may think.
 Although the prerequisites vary slightly by province, a security career is easily accessible with the proper training.

 The first step in becoming a security professional is taking security guard training through the Canadian Academy of Guard Training in preparation of the provincial security license exam, and ultimately obtaining your provincial security license.

 The 40-hour mandatory course is designed to prepare learners for the security license exam in Ontario, Manitoba, Saskatchewan or Alberta.

 Those interested in a career in security should be confident in social speaking, and problem solving.
 Training in first aid and WHMIS is considered a valuable asset.

 In Canada, you must have a security license to work as a security professional.
 To become licensed, you must be 18 or older, legally able to work in Canada, and pass your security exam.